-Lissa Reed is a novelist in the contemporary LGBTQ+ romance genre and is dipping toes into writing Scandi Noir.
+Lissa Reed is a novelist who is published in the contemporary LGBTQ+ romance genre and is dipping toes into writing Scandi Noir.
 Born in Lake Charles, LA, Reed picked up writing as a childhood hobby and hasn’t much put the pen down since.
 She blogs frankly about life with depression and anxiety, the writing process, cooking, and cats.
 Reed’s most recent book, Absolutely, Almost, Perfect was published by Interlude Press in August of 2017.

-She lives in the DFW area of Texas with two cats, an unkempt balcony garden, and an alarming collection of nail polish.
+She lives in the DFW area of Texas with her cats Mina, Trilby, and George.
 The blog name comes from the fact that Lissa is from Louisiana (and its many, many swamps and bayous) and really does have a secret past as a sort-of debutante.